Director Fall 2012: Frank Frey, Associate Professor of Biology and Environmental Studies

 Students must have satisfied the pre-requisites for the courses in Wales before departure.
 Colgate departmental approval is required to transfer any course that will count towards a concentration.

 Students are required to participate in all of the study group trips.
 There will be several day trips for the Welsh Culture course, a two-night / two-day trip to the western Welsh coast region, and a two-night / two-day trip to London.
 These trips will visit distinctly Welsh sites, as well as sites that support the director’s course on evolutionary biology.

 For details of student expenses on this study group, please refer to the link below.
-The web site also gives information about average personal travel costs before or after the semester and during vacation periods.
+The website also gives information about average personal travel costs before or after the semester and during vacation periods.
 Students who are planning extensive personal travel will need to budget accordingly.
-Estimate of Student Expenses

 The deadline to apply has already passed.
 For more information about this study group, contact Frank Frey

 For additional information about Cardiff University, please see their website at www.cf.ac.uk